Greece Moments Greece Moments

 Livadi Beach

-In summer, life takes place on the pebble beach of Paralia Livadi, where not a single space remains empty.
-No wonder, because the view of Chora and the Kastro is immensely impressive.
-A good dozen cafés and taverns have settled along the beach.
-The gastrobar of Andonis is worth mentioning Trapezakia Exo, which is worth a visit at any time of the day!
+In summer, life revolves around the pebble beach of Paralia Livadi, where not a single spot remains empty.
+No wonder – the view of Chora and the Kastro is immensely impressive.
+A good dozen cafés and tavernas line the beach.
+Particularly worth mentioning is Andonis’ gastrobar Trapezakia Exo, which is worth a visit at any time of day!

 Astypalea Cafe Tipps Trapezakia Exo Livadi